AdobeDocs/commerce-admin.en/help/merchandising-promotions/google-tag-manager.md

 ## Step 1.
 Configure your [!DNL Google Analytics] account

-See [Set up Site Search](https://support.google.com/analytics/answer/1012264) in Google Help for the basics you need to get started.
-Also see the Google guides for [Google Analytics](https://support.google.com/analytics/answer/1008015) and [Google Tag Manager](https://support.google.com/tagmanager/answer/6102821).
+See [Set up Site Search](https://support.google.com/analytics/answer/1012264) in Google Help for the basics you need for getting started.
+Also see the Google guides for [Google Analytics](https://support.google.com/analytics/answer/9304153) and [Google Tag Manager](https://support.google.com/tagmanager/answer/6102821).

 1. Sign in to your [!DNL Google Analytics] account.